 - Fun purchases

-We often operate under the assumption that these one-off expenses are “surprises” or throw off a normal month—but in reality, they are wholly predictable and a little intentionality goes a long way at smoothing out your spending and planning for the future.
+We often operate under the assumption that these one-off expenses are “surprises” or throw off a normal month—but in reality, they are wholly predictable and a little intentionality goes a long way at smoothing out your spending, avoiding credit card debt, and planning for the future.

 #3: Check Your Budget, Not Your Bank Account